Reizen in het najaar - mei 2017Bekijk

 This morning we visit Bucharest, Romania’s capital city.
 With its tree-lined boulevards, belle époque architecture and Arc-de-Triomphe, the city has often been likened to Paris.
 We visit some of the main sites including the colossal People’s Palace.
 Now housing the parliament, this palace was built in the 1970s by Nicolae Ceausescu and is the 2nd largest administrative building in the world, after the Pentagon.
 The palace’s 12 floors, 1,100 rooms, 328-feet long lobby and four underground levels (including an enormous nuclear bunker), were built by an army of 20,000 workers and 700 architects.
 We then leave Bucharest and drive towards Transylvania and the quaint town of Sibiu, stopping for a traditional lunch along the way.

-Explore Saxon Sibiu and the village of Sibiel.
+Explore Saxon Sibiu and the mountain resort of Paltinis.

 When, in the 12th Century, the Saxons came to Transylvania, they built seven walled citadels.
 Sibiu was the largest and wealthiest of these and its old town retains some of the grandeur of those days when rich and powerful guilds dominated regional trade.
 Steep-roofed 17th Century buildings with gable overhangs flank narrow streets which lead into vast church-dominated open squares.
-The old town is surrounded by imposing medieval walls and protected by 39 towers and four bastions, some overlooking the River Cibin.
-We spend the morning exploring this Saxon gem before going to nearby Sibiel to experience Transylvania’s rural heart.
-Sibiel is a shepherd’s village where people still live to the ancient rhythms of nature.
-We visit the Icon Museum with its impressive collection of icons in the tradition of reverse glass-painting.
-The centre of Orthodox iconography is the figure of Jesus Christ; most often the nativity, the Baptism of Our Lord, the Last Supper, the Crucifixion and the Resurrection.
-The Virgin Mary is frequently painted, along with icons of the saints.
-We finish the day with a traditional shepherd’s dinner with a local family and then return to Sibiu for the night.
+The old town is surrounded by imposing mediaeval walls and protected by 39 towers and four bastions, some overlooking the River Cibin.
+We spend the morning exploring this Saxon gem before going to nearby Paltinis, a mountain resort outside of Sibiu in the Cindrel Mountains.
+Paltinis was founded in 1894 as the first mountain resort in Romania and still is the second highest in the country.
+Because of its north-west position a layer of snow can be expected about 6 months a year.
+Here we will enjoy an easy walk in the fresh mountain air before finishing the day in a local restaurant for dinner, then return to Sibiu.